 For many it’s a quiet day, to flick through the chocolates left in the trays that nobody wanted.
-It has also come to be the day on which you take children out to plays or special activities, if only to get them out of the house and out of mother’s hair for a while after the madness of Christmas Day.
+Without the Christmas Day obligation of being sociable with uninteresting relatives, children get to settle in and enjoy their new toys.
+It has also come to be the day on which you try to wrestle children away from these toys and out to plays or special activities, if only to get them out of the house and out of mother’s hair for a while after the madness of Christmas Day.

 In the UK, events held today include horse races, cricket matches, soccer games, annual icy dips in the sea or Channel, fox hunts and regattas.
 Banks and stores will be closed in the UK.